JasonLocklin/Dissertation/SA/Introduction.md

 chapter employed concurrent visual feedback, where the participant is not prevented from seeing his hand throughout the movement.
 This is likely to have led to a predominantly proprioceptive reference frame realignment.
-Regardless of the type of feedback, prism adaptation leads to a mix of proprioceptive and visual, or perceptual, effects, and the degree to which each of these is present is contentious [@Redding2005; @Herlihey2012].
+However, regardless of the type of feedback, prism adaptation leads to a mix of proprioceptive and visual, or perceptual, effects, and the degree to which each of these is present is contentious [@Redding2005; @Herlihey2012].